KochPJ/follow_gaze_developmental_robotics/README.md

 After both paths to matcaffe have been set in the follow_gaze.m and the predict_gaze.m file you can run the code with Pipeline.py.

+### Explaining the code
+We used object oriented programming for coding the follow_gaze project.
+We got the following classes:
+- Decision
+- Learning
+- Memory
+- Motivation
+- Perception
+  - Camera
+  - Ball
+  - Face
+  - Gaze
+- Motorcontroll